Matty-El/urban-attiva/README.md

 -   Urban Attiva logo with a link to the home page.
 -   A navigation menu that allows the user to navigate the website by clicking the navigation links.
 The navigation menu collapses to a burger icon with an expanding sidenav menu on smaller devices.
 -   A search button in the navbar which when clicked drops down to reveal a field to enter search criteria.
-Once the search term has been entered the user can click on the serach button and products with details matching the search term will be displayed.
+Once the search term has been entered the user can click on the search button and products with details matching the search term will be displayed.
 -   Section one of the home page includes a hero image, header text and a shop now button.

 ![Urban Attiva](readme-files/urban-attiva-home-page-hero.png)